use-go/go-plugins/micro/ip_allow/README.md

-# IP Access Plugin
+# IP Allow Plugin

-The IP access plugin is a straight forward plugin for micro which accesss IP addresses that can access the API.
+The IP allow plugin is a straight forward plugin for micro which allows IP addresses that can allow the API.

 Current implementation accepts individual IPs or a CIDR.